rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 public class StructuredTaskScope<T> implements AutoCloseable
 ```

-The try-with-resources block delimits the scope of the structured concurrency area.
+**The try-with-resources block delimits the scope of the structured concurrency area**.
 We'll see in a moment that the computation will leave the `try` block only when all the subtasks created inside it are completed.

 Now, we need to create the subtasks.
-Using the structured concurrency terminology we introduced so far, the thread making the `StructuredTaskScope` is the parent task, and the subtasks are the children's tasks.
+Using the structured concurrency terminology we introduced so far, the thread making the `StructuredTaskScope` is the parent thread, and the subtasks are the children tasks.
 Here is the code:

 ```java
 @Override